Saturday, September 24, 2022

 EntertainMart has 2 stores-in Layton and Ogden-both Open

-Top Hat Video, Bountiful, UT-Open
+Top Hat Video, Bountiful, UT-Closed in 2023

 Tower Video, Salt Lake City, UT- still in business, but currently closed due to renovations on the movie theater which it is a part of.